-(2) Long-term debt - affiliated in 2011 consists of \$500,000 of subordinated debt issued to various operating subsidiaries and in 2010 consists of \$164,919 of subordinated debt issued to RGA Capital Trust I.
+(2) Long-term debt-affiliated consists of subordinated debt issued to various operating subsidiaries, none of which is due over the next five years.

 (3) Interest/Dividend income includes \$190,000 and \$80,000 of cash dividends received from consolidated subsidiaries in 2011 and 2010, respectively.
-No cash dividends from consolidated subsidiaries are included in 2009.
+Cash dividends received from consolidated subsidiaries in 2012 were not material.